-This article is first in a 4-part series on managing metadata assets in the IRI Workbench IDE.
-It focuses on the value of a metadata hub in general, and an Egit implementation in particular.
-Subsequent articles in the series cover the use of EGit for metadata asset: version control, lineage tracking, and security.
+This article is first in a 4-part series on managing metadata assets in IRI Workbench.
+It focuses on the value of a metadata hub in general, and a Git implementation in particular.
+Subsequent articles in the series cover the use of Git for metadata asset: version control, lineage tracking, and security.

 What is a Metadata Management Hub?

 By enabling the management and understanding of both metadata and data assets, a metadata management hub can deliver both insight and control in enterprise information management (EIM) infrastructures.

 A metadata management hub is software which enables the collection, storage, maintenance, and distribution of metadata information through repositories.
 Users can then find and analyze information about their metadata, and thus their data and processing activities as well.
 It also makes it easier for people and teams to manage and secure their metadata.

 The most recognized types of metadata repositories are: centralized, distributed, and federalized.
 Each has its own pros and cons.
 IRI is introducing a distributed metadata management hub strategy in its Eclipse Integrated Development Environment (IRI Workbench) using Git repositories.